Retinal vein occlusion occurs when one of the tiny veins in the retina becomes blocked by a blood clot.

 Did you find this information useful?

-- Interim Guidelines for Management of Retinal Vein Occlusion; Royal College of Ophthalmologists (December 2010)
+- Retinal Vein Occlusion (RVO) Guidelines; Royal College of Ophthalmologists (July 2015)

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
-EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
+Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.